QuantumSavory/QuantumSavory.jl/docs/src/howto-firstgenrepeater-clifford.md

 !!! note "You can use tableaux states in the Schroedinger simulations."

-    Converting from tableaux to kets or density matrices is cheap and automated, so we could have just as well used `stab_noisy_pair_func` even with the Schroedinger simulations of `QuantumOpticsRepresentation`.
+    Converting from tableaux to kets or density matrices is cheap and automated, so we could have just as well used `stab_noisy_pair_func` even with the Schroedinger simulations of `QuantumOpticsRepr`.

 ## Simulation Trace